Gas Heater vs Portable Gas Heater

 What to Consider with Gas Heating

-♦ The volume of the area to be heated including consideration of ceiling height.
+- The volume of the area to be heated, including the ceiling height.

-♦ The physical features of your home including wall & ceiling insulation, window coverings and carpeting.
+- The physical features of your home, include wall & ceiling insulation, window coverings, and carpeting.

 Heating Area Volume & Climate Zone